 Pupils at Warminster School participate in a broad range of activities in their Physical Education lessons.
-Year 7 pupils are allocated a one hour lesson every week, whilst Years 8-11 participate in one hour every other week.
+Year 7, 8 and 9 pupils are allocated a one hour lesson every week, whilst Years 10 and 11 participate in one hour every fortnight.
 These lessons are the perfect introduction to the GCSE PE course that is offered in Year 10 and many of our successful candidates go on to study A level PE in the sixth form.
 GCSE is a popular option subject and it is the intention to aim for two groups each year.

 PE activities include: Health Realted Exercise, Gymnastics, Dance, Circuit Training, Cross Country, Racket Sports, Swimming and Athletics.